axodotdev/axolotlsay-bun/README.md

-# axolotlsay-js
+# axolotlsay-bun

-> an example of packaging and distributing standalone executable binaries from javascript
+> an example of packaging and distributing standalone executables for a JavaScript CLI using [bun build --compile](https://bun.sh/docs/bundler/executables)

-* Requires a node version that is available here: https://github.com/vercel/pkg-fetch

-To build standalone executables run `npm run package`.